“Methinks a boat ride is in order.”

 “OK, I’ll bite.
 What’s going on?” said Sean.

 “Won’t you let me take you on a sea cruise?”
-Mrs. Robinson said.
+Mrs. Robinson sang.

-“Mrs. Robinson, I believe you’re trying to seduce me,” Sean said, with a smile.
+“Mrs. Robinson, I believe you’re trying to seduce me,” Sean said, smiling.

 Sean had been working at Applied Diffusion Research, (known in the industry as ADR) for over six months.
 Most of the cases were routine: deadbeat dads, disappearing embezzlers, sex offenders with new identities—all those people who, for reasons good or ill, didn’t want to be found.
 He would locate them and notify the interested parties.
 Sean would also ‘research’ the clients as well.
 After he showed them all he knew about their actives, they never questioned the billing.
 There was another class of cases, however, cases that involved political intrigue.
 Those accounts were strictly a cash+expenses deal, with a big chunk of the money upfront.